-• "Flat" syntax: the Objective-C method name is spelled out in the attribute name, with all colons replaced with underscores, and all arguments are passed as positional arguments.
-For example, the Objective-C method call [self initWithWidth:w height:h] translates to self. initWithWidth_height(w, h).

-• "Interleaved" syntax: the Objective-C method name is split up between the attribute name and the keyword arguments passed to the returned method.
+- "Flat" syntax: the Objective-C method name is spelled out in the attribute name, with all colons replaced with underscores, and all arguments are passed as positional arguments.
+For example, the Objective-C method call [self initWithWidth:w height:h] translates to self. initWithWidth_height(w, h). - "Interleaved" syntax: the Objective-C method name is split up between the attribute name and the keyword arguments passed to the returned method.
 For example, the Objective-C method call [self initWithRed:r green:g blue:b] translates to self.initWithRed(r, green=g, blue=b).

 The "interleaved" syntax is usually preferred, since it looks more similar to normal Objective-C syntax.
 However, the "flat" syntax is also fully supported.
-Certain method names require the "flat" syntax, for example if two arguments have the same label (e.g. performSelector:withObject:withObject:), which is not supported by Python's keyword argument syntax.
+If two arguments have the same name (e.g. performSelector:withObject:withObject:), you can use in the keywords to disambiguate (e.g., performSelector(..., withObject_1=..., withObject_2=...).
+Any content after and including the in an argument will be ignored.